pankajtandon/sentinel-auth-server/readme.md

 #### Public key for Sentinel Oauth2

-Use this public key on the ResourceServer to process the JWT token produced by the sentinel-oauth2-server:
+Use this public key on the ResourceServer to process the JWT token produced by the sentinel-auth-server:

 ```$xslt
 -----BEGIN PUBLIC KEY-----